gavin-romig-koch/insights-ansible-check/README.rst

 the conformance test fails.
 If the task is skipped, the task is ignored for the purposes of conformance testing.
 Any other task status is treated as an error in the conformance testing.

-When a playbook is run in Insights Check Mode, the result will (in some beautiful future) be forwarded to the Insights server.
-Until we have a way to forward the result to Insights, we just print the interpreted results out.
+When a playbook is run in Insights Check Mode, the result will be forwarded to the Insights server.
 A new "CHECKMODE SUMMARY" is added to the end of the normal output from running the playbook.

 In the example below are two RHEL 6.6 machines, one with FIPS mode enabled one without::